 The use of swimming pools stretches back to the third millennium BCE, when the earliest known manmade bathing space, the Great Bath of Mohenjo-daro, was erected.
 In Britain, taking a dip in a nearby river was a common pastime for all.
 However, swimming pools only really began to come into favour in the mid-19th century and burgeoned after 1896, when swimming was incorporated into the modern Olympic Games.

-Swimming was not the only sport for which specialist attire was needed.
 Clothing designed specifically for sport became an industry in the Victorian period, when the widespread popularisation of sport created a market economy for activewear.
 In the 1870s, John Redfern was one of the first couturiers to make garments especially for sports.
 Sporting fashions evolved rapidly from the 1920s, became increasingly practical and comfortable, overlapping with daywear as women’s fashions became less formal.

 Croquet outfit, Killerton